Antynea/grub-btrfs/README.md

 Simple rollback using snapshots you made previously.

-- Automatically List snapshots existing on root partition (btrfs).
+* Automatically List snapshots existing on root partition (btrfs).

+* Automatically Detect if "/boot" is in separate partition.

-- Automatically Detect kernel, initramfs and intel microcode in "/boot" directory on snapshots.
+* Automatically Detect kernel, initramfs and intel microcode in "/boot" directory on snapshots.
 (For custon name, see below.)

-- Automatically Create corresponding menuentry in grub.cfg , which ensures a very easy rollback.
+* Automatically Create corresponding "menuentry" in grub.cfg , which ensures a very easy rollback.

 #### How to use it: